VarunS9000/SIES-GST-Arena-App/README.md

 3. View the recent contests and problem statemsnts and participate in them
 4. Create your own profile
 5. This application can be used by SIESGST stidents only

+Check out the screens folder for viewing the screenshots from the application.